 |Service||Ideal for newly injured, elderly, and those lacking mobility.
 Saving them from the rigors of travel.||Patients, no matter the strength level or extent of the injury, will need to go to a clinic for therapy physically.|

 Features to be considered

-- Works as a wearable device - there should be a way to monitor and record the movements of the patient.
+- Works as a wearable device - there should be a way to monitor and record the patient's movements.
 This is for the therapist to check if the exercises are being done correctly.
-Capturing the speed and angle of movement is also an effective way to monitor the progress of the patient.
-The device, if capable, can also monitor heart rate which can also be an indicator of patient health.
+Capturing the speed and angle of movement is also an effective way to monitor the patient's progress.
+The device, if capable, can also monitor heart rate, which can also be an indicator of patient health.

 - Connects to a cloud network - for the service to work anytime and anywhere, it should be able to connect to a cloud environment.
-The cloud server can retain all patient files which can then be accessed by the physicians and therapists.
+The cloud server can retain all patient files, which the physicians and therapists can then access.

 - Remote video monitoring - a live video feed showing the patient performing their post-fracture exercises and can be used by the physiotherapist to convey instructions.

 - Alarm system - the system should be able to detect sudden or jerky movements and impact caused by a fall.
 The system can send an alert to the physician or assigned remote therapist who can verify possible injuries and send emergency personnel.